bullet-train-co/showcase/README.md

 ## Automatic smokescreen testing

-Run `bin/rails showcase:install:integration_test` to automatic testing installed in `test/integration/showcase_test.rb`.
+Showcase automatically runs integration tests for all your Showcases by rendering them and asserting they respond with `200 OK`.
+As long as `gem "showcase-rails"` is in the `:test` group you're set.

-This will render every Showcase you've defined and assert they respond with `200 OK`.
-You can add custom assertions by overriding `assert_showcase_preview`.
+If you want to tweak this, run `bin/rails showcase:install:integration_test` and open `test/integration/showcase_test.rb`.
+You can then add your own `setup` and `teardown` hooks, as well as override the provided `assert_showcase_preview` to add custom assertions.

 ## View examples